Withdrawals

 If you have questions about the impact that a course or semester withdrawal will have on your financial aid eligibility, please contact the Financial Aid and Scholarship Office at finaid@niu.edu or 815-753-1395.

-If you withdraw from all your courses, you may have reduced financial aid eligibility for that semester.
-According to federal policy, you'll only be eligible for the amount of financial aid earned based upon how long you attended the course or courses.
-This applies whether you follow the semester withdrawal procedure, or simply stop attending class (called an unofficial withdrawal).
+If you withdraw from some or all your courses, you may have reduced financial aid eligibility for that semester.
+According to federal regulations, you'll only be eligible for the amount of financial aid earned based upon how long you attended the course or courses.
+This applies whether you follow the semester withdrawal procedure or simply stop attending class (called an unofficial withdrawal).

 Pell Grant

 There is an attendance requirement for the federal Pell Grant program.
 Federal regulations require you to begin attendance in every class for which you receive Pell.
-If you never attend your class or classes, the amount of your Pell Grant may go down.
+If you never attend your class or classes, the amount of your Pell Grant may decrease.

 Reduction to NIU Charges